xmxv/backpacks-rust/README.md

 Players can only equip 1 backpack at a time.
 Backpack slots are 15 by default.
 This is configurable.

-**I don't have anywhere to test these plugins but the code is syntax and error free and I've used all the right libraries so I don't see why it shouldn't work.**
+**I don't have anywhere to test these plugins but the code is well written and error free and I've used all the right libraries so I don't see why it shouldn't work.**

 Report any issues.